iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.2/report.md

 > Unlike the first review, I found it very easy to install.
 A very useful app.<br> :date: __2021-03-26 10:04:31__

-> I received an invitation from my GP to use the app.
-I had no problems whatsoever installing and registering but, having done so, I have to say I was somewhat disappointed.
-The main reason I installed it was for the ability to book an appointment online; however, it just told me there were no appointments available to book online and I should contact my GP surgery instead!
-I'll give it the benefit of doubt - maybe something isn't configured correctly at my GP's surgery...
-The second reason was (out of curiosity) to be able to view my health records.
-This seemed to be nothing more than a list of prescriptions I've had over the previous years - being generally fit and healthy, there wasn't a great deal of info here!
-If you have more complex health issues, then maybe this app will be useful; personally I can't see any point in it.
-Finally, a note to the developers - please fix the action of the BACK button.
-Having it set to exit the app rather than return to the previous menu is counterintuitive and extremely frustrating!<br> :date: __2021-03-25 01:54:10__

-> Have only just started using it this week.
-I didn't have any issues registering and so far it looks like it will be helpful for arranging appointment and seeing history of medications prescribed.
-I have yet to try ordering repeat prescriptions but if saves me having to telephone the prescription hub each month it will be worth it for that alone.<br> :date: __2021-03-23 11:30:06__

-> A very good app if you need to get information on your medication medicall history and very good if you need to apply for personal independence payment for dwp needs a better menu but its good<br> :date: __2021-03-18 23:44:53__

-> It's quick and easy to sign up and the verification took less than 10 minutes.
-It has a few good sources of information and NHS 111 advice integrated into the app.
-The fact that I can amend my nominated pharmacy, organ donation decision etc is great.
-I also appreciate that I can see my prescriptions and any messages.
-The app also has a familiar NHS website look and feel which reinforces the trust in the application and services provided.
-It also takes identity theft very seriously.<br> :date: __2021-03-18 23:42:56__

 #### 3-star reviews